seagram/seagram.dev/src/pages/posts/lengthened-partials.md

 study, they recommended a focus on maintaining eccentric phase control and full ROM to maximize hypertrophic outcomes.

-## Repetition Tempo and Eccentric Control
+## repetition tempo and eccentric control

 The study investigated repetition tempo, an often controversial topic within science-based lifting.
 While slower eccentric tempos are widely